Suitable for: Anyone who is a sole trader

 You can read more about this initiative, and instructions for how you can apply, here.

 The Australian Taxation Office (ATO) has in place a number of special procedures that assist taxpayers (including sole traders) with navigating difficult times, such as the COVID-19 outbreak.
 If you ever need support with making payments or managing lodgement deadlines, it is important to remember that the ATO has a number of different ways in which they can assist you.

 You can find out more about these measures here.

 The Australian Government has launched an online Job Hub.
-Many companies have had to cut their workforce however there are some areas of the economy which have an increased demand for workers such as health and care sectors, transport and logistics, some areas of retail, mining and mining services, manufacturing, agriculture and government sectors.
+Many companies have had to cut their workforce, however, there are some areas of the economy which have an increased demand for workers such as health and care sectors, transport and logistics, some areas of retail, mining services, manufacturing, agriculture and government sectors.

 If you’re looking for work, view open opportunities here.

 There are also initiatives that have been introduced which will not directly impact you as a sole trader, however, may support you indirectly in the future.
 These include Assistance for affected regions, communities and industries, as well as the Coronavirus SME Guarantee Scheme, which supports lenders of small to medium sized business.